 So while it is incredibly popular around the holiday season, you can actually go throughout the year.

 Hours vary by time of year, but they are always closed on Mondays, with rare exceptions.
-They typically are open between 12:30-3 p.m. outside of the holidays, but are open 10 a.m.-8 p.m. in November and December.
+They typically are open between 12:30-3 p.m. outside of the holidays, but are open extended hours (with many more tours available) in November and December.

 Also, you’ll need to book your tour tickets in advance.
 This can be done online here.
-Tours last between 1.5-2 hours, and are fully guided.
+Tours last 2 hours, and are fully guided.

-Parking onsite is readily available and free in surface parking lots.
-There is also street parking and a parking garage nearby.
+Parking onsite is readily available and free in several surface parking lots, and there is also street parking and a parking garage nearby.

 2. Prepare to be on your feet